rossleavitt/stock_analysis/README.md

 The motivation behind creating 'Scrape_wsj' was so that I could have a way of accessing many different companies' financial statement data in a timely manner.
 I could then use this data to compare similar companies on their use of debt, capital expenditures, cash flow from operations, etc. ![Here](https://github.com/rossleavitt/stock_analysis/blob/main/images/wsj_img1.PNG) is what I came up with as far as telling the program what kind of information I want and where to put that information when it's done scraping.

-If you are looking to use this code yourself here are the steps you should take to ensure ease of use.
+If you are looking to use this code yourself here are the steps you should take to ensure ease of use. *Note: green cells are 'user-input' cells and red cells are 'program return' cells.*

 * First, in cell A1 enter either 'Annually' or 'Quarterly' depending on whether you are looking for annual data or quarter data.